 This course reflects a critical perspective on understanding individuals, groups and communities using multidimensional frameworks and theories of well-being, stress, coping, adaptation, and the role of privileged and oppressed statuses and their influence on human development.
 Emphasis within this course is on knowledge about individuals and social systems and the processes of oppression, privilege, and discrimination and factors that help people and social systems change.
 Students learn to identify multiple determinants of human behavior and the implications of this knowledge when working with individuals, families, groups, organizations, and communities.
-(3 credit hours).
-Prerequisites: Admission to Graduate School.
+PREREQ: Admission to the MSW Program.

 SWK 5100.
-Generalist Social Work Research
+Social Work Research

 The purpose of this course is to increase students' knowledge of various research and evaluation methods that can be used in social work settings across a number of populations and modalities.
 The course will focus on how ethics apply to research and evaluation, how research problems are formulated, how hypotheses or research questions are derived, and the specific designs that researchers may use in addressing specific research topics.
 Students will learn the processes involved in carrying out social work research, examine social work research issues, evaluate research findings, and assess research.
-PREREQ: Admission to Graduate School.
+PREREQ: Admission to the MSW Program.